 All monsters in Monster Hunter World

-There are dozens of monster in Monster Hunter World, and they're split into several different groups.
+There are dozens of monsters in Monster Hunter World, and they're split into several different groups.
 The large monsters are the major "bosses" in the game, and hunting them rewards you with new weapon and armor materials.
 Small monsters are there to populate the world, some of them are non-hostile while others will attack you on sight.
 Then there is the endemic life consisting of different bugs and little creatures that can be found scattered around the various areas.
 You can capture these and use them as decorations in your private room!

 As mentioned above, large monsters make up the main targets you’ll be hunting during your time in Monster Hunter World.
 These monsters have large health pools, various attack patterns, and most of them can be captured for greater rewards.
 Knowing the weaknesses of large monsters is important if you want to be effective when taking them down, especially if you’re struggling against some of the late-game beasts.
 There are a few unconfirmed large monsters, specifically: Lunastra, Ososhi Kirin, and Alatreon.
 While most guides offer a look at the monster as you'll see it in the wild, we've instead decided to include the information that will actually help you hunt down these powerful beasts by including each of the Physiology reports of the monsters you'll face off against.

 The Great Jagras is one of the first monsters you’re going to encounter in Monster Hunter World.
 This lizard calls the Ancient Forest its home, and is a simple beast to hunt.